10 Reasons Why Meditation Reduces Stress and Increases Calmness

 1. Quietness

-Meditation is usually practiced in a quiet place, away from distractions and noises, since this helps to calm the mind and the body.
-When the mind and the body are calm, the stress and anxiety levels tend to drop down.
+Meditation is usually practiced in a quiet place, away from distractions and noises.
+When the mind and the body are calm, the stress and anxiety levels tend to drop.

 Calm Down the Chatter of Your Mind